 I am personally against the hunting and killing and eating other animals, because there is no need in our current society to do so.
 If we can live and sustain ourselves on an entirely plant-based diet… than we absolutely should, since it is a step toward a more compassionate and loving society, that respects and honors all Life, by not causing unnecessary pain and suffering.
 It is a fabricated myth that we need meat to survive and with factory farming and the disgusting and horrific treatment of all animals involved, there is absolutely no reason whatsoever why we should support it.
 If you have access to vegetation and fruits and nuts and grains, there is NO need to kill or hunt for food, period.

-Besides all of this, as mentioned earlier, we are not physiologically designed to consume meat and there is much evidence to suggest that nearly all degenerative sicknesses and diseases (including cancer), can be traced back to our dietary choices and specifically, a diet heavy in animal protein.
+Besides all of this, as mentioned earlier, we are not physiologically designed to consume meat and there is much evidence to suggest that nearly all degenerative sicknesses and diseases (including cancer, diabetes, heart disease and obesity), can be directly traced back to our dietary choices and specifically, a diet heavy in animal protein.
 Let me just put this simply: most animals, especially the animals we consume, are sentient, self-aware, conscious and capable of feeling the EXACT same sensations as humans… including love, fear, pain, joy, sadness, grief, etc., just as we do ourselves.
 If you would not torture, mutilate, kill and eat another human, why would it ever be acceptable to do so when it comes to other animals, who share all of the same intrinsic qualities?